microsoft/InnerEye-Gateway/README.md

 ### Processor Application

 The second application is `Microsoft.InnerEye.Listener.Processor`.
 This waits for messages on the **Upload** message queue from the [Receiver Application](#receiver-application).
-When a new message is received it: copies and anonymises the received DICOM images, sends them to the InnerEye-Inference web service, waits and then downloads the resulting DICOM-RT file.
+When a new message is received it: copies and de-identifies the received DICOM images, sends them to the InnerEye-Inference web service, waits and then downloads the resulting DICOM-RT file.
 This is then de-anonymised and sent on to the configured destination.

 This is configured in [Processor Configuration](#processor-configuration).